Admit how you are feeling, even if it is really hard.

 Jenny’s story (Belfast)

-I felt depressed and struggled to bond with Isaac.
-I also felt unable to look after Sam adequately.
+I felt depressed and struggled to bond with my new baby.
+I also felt unable to look after both of my children adequately.
 This put a great strain on my marriage, but I just found it too hard to talk about how I was feeling.

 Feelings of helplessness

-When I was really struggling to feed Isaac, it was assumed I’d be fine because I’d done it all before.
-But this increased my feelings of helplessness, inadequacy and being overwhelmed.
-I even started to resent Isaac for not feeding or sleeping as easily as Sam had.
+When I was really struggling to feed, it was assumed I’d be fine because I’d done it all before.
+But this increased my feelings of helplessness, inadequacy and overwhelm.
+I even started to resent my baby for not feeding or sleeping as easily as my first son had.

 Eventually, I spoke to my health visitor, who referred me to my GP, and soon I was taking medicine that made me feel much better.
 My health visitor also recommended a course provided by a mental health organisation local to me, which taught me tools that helped me leave my medication behind and take control of worries that bother me.